intsystems/BMM/task2/readme.md

 * [Paper](https://www.jmlr.org/papers/volume15/alain14a/alain14a.pdf)

-8. [Reporter: TODO] Plot vector field from denoysing AE.
+8. [Reporter: Kseniia Petrushina] Plot vector field from denoysing AE.
 Plot heatmap for norm of it.
 Plot VAE density.
 Compare results.
 Analyze dependency of density estimation quality of AE from sigma.
 Dataset: multiple sintenic datasets from the paper.
 * [Paper](https://www.jmlr.org/papers/volume15/alain14a/alain14a.pdf)